vekatze/neut/book/src/commands.md

 It might be, however, a bit cumbersome.
 We'd love to achieve rapid try-and-error cycles in certain circumstances.

 You can use the command `zen` here.
-Suppose that a file `some-file.nt` contains a function `foo` that is defined as in the below:
+Suppose that a file `some-file.nt` contains a function `foo` defined as follows:

 ```neut
 define foo(x: int) -> int {